slateci/slate-client-server/resources/docs/client_manual.md

 	[2018/12/03 21:24:57] [ info] [http_server] listen iface=0.0.0.0 tcp_port=2020

 Here, the instance has one pod with two containers, but neither has yet written anything to its log.

+### instance scale

+This command can be used to both query the current number of replicas an application instance has and to change the number of replicas requested.
+The `--replicas` option is used to specify a new target number of replicas; if it is omitted no change is made and the current number of replicas is returned.
+The `--deployment` option can be used to select a deployment to scale if the application contains more than one, or to filter the output give by the query mode.

+Example:

+	$ slate instance scale instance_UCqXH5OkMdo
+	Deployment              Replicas
+	osg-frontier-squid-test 1
+	$ slate instance scale instance_UCqXH5OkMdo --replicas 3
+	Successfully scaled instance_UCqXH5OkMdo to 3 replicas.
+	Deployment              Replicas
+	osg-frontier-squid-test 3

 Secret Commands
 ---------------